People

 About Izzy

 Isabella (Izzy) is a third-year PhD student in the sociology department at Duke University.
 Her primary interests involve using longitudinal data and quantitative methods to investigate social determinants of health.
-Her current work is focused on the impacts of social and economic inequalities, such as racial residential segregation, food insecurity, and environmental exposures, on health.
+Her current work is focused on the impacts of social and economic factors, such as neighborhood context, food insecurity, and environmental exposures, on health.
 Prior to arriving at Duke, Izzy earned her BA in sociology and psychology with minors in philosophy and gender studies from Stony Brook University.

 Tahlia Bragg